-3.2.2.3 Protection of the TSF
+4.5 Protection of the TSF

 The TOE employs several mechanisms to ensure that it is secure on the host platform.
 The TOE never allocates memory with both write and execute permission.
-The TOE is designed to operate in an environment in which the following security techniques are in effect, Data execution prevention, Mandatory address space layout randomization (no memory map to an explicit address), Structured exception handler overwrite protection, Export address table access filtering, Anti-Return Oriented Programming, and SSL/TLS certificate trust pinning.
+The TOE is designed to operate in an environment in which the following security techniques are in effect, Data execution prevention, Mandatory address space layout randomization (no memory map to an explicit address), Structured exception handler overwrite protection, Export address table access filtering, and Anti-Return Oriented Programming.
 This allows the TOE to operate in an environment in which the Enhanced Mitigation Experience Toolkit is also running.
 During compilation the TOE is built with several flags enabled that check for engineering flaws.
 The TOE is built with the /GS flag enabled.
 This reduces the possibilities of stack-based buffer overflows in the product.
+The compiler enables ASLR by default.
+The TOE is not built with the /DYNAMICBASE:NO which would disable ASLR.

-3.2.2.4 Trusted Path/Channels
+4.6 Trusted Path/Channels